Are Clear Retainers Really The Best Type Of Retainers in 2024?

 Disadvantages:

-• Should your teeth be realigned, you will need to get a new set of retainers as clear retainers are not adjustable
+• Should your teeth relapse, you will need to get a new set of retainers as clear retainers are not adjustable

 • They cannot be repaired if cracked or broken